ilent2/otslm/docs/Simple-Beams.rst

 :func:`imagesc`) and zooms into a region of interest in the far-field image.
 This piece of code isn't really part of the example, it is only included to make the following sections more succinct.
-You could replace the use of the ``visualize`` function in the sections bellow with a single call the :func:`+otslm.+tools.visualise` and manually zoom into the resulting image.
+You could replace the use of the ``visualize`` function in the sections below with a single call the :func:`+otslm.+tools.visualise` and manually zoom into the resulting image.